 This principle applies in our personal lives as well.
-We may have a goal, like quitting smoking, or changing our eating patterns, or being less impatient with others -- and sometimes it seems like we fail miserably.
+We may have a goal, like quitting smoking, or changing our eating patterns, or being less impatient with others, or being less fearful about the future -- and sometimes it seems like we fail miserably.
 We fall back into the old behavior we are trying to replace.

 Yet if we don't give up, if every time we fall down or "fail" we try again, then eventually we will emerge victorious.
 If we hold on to our vision and know that eventually we will attain our goal, we will have gained internal strength with every "fall".
 If after the moments of doubt, we can regroup and get back on the path, then we have won.

 Holding On To Our Vision